-- -C less than copies in pool - Specifies the upper non-inclusive integer bound such that only savsets with a lesser number of clone copies in the target clone pool will be considered for cloning.
+-C less than copies in pool

+Specifies the upper non-inclusive integer bound such that only savsets with a lesser number of clone copies in the target clone pool will be considered for cloning.
 Note that since the target is a clone pool, each saveset's original copy is never considered when tallying the saveset's number of copies.
 Likewise, any AFTD read-only mirror clone is not considered, as its read/write master clone will be already counted and there is only one physical clone copy between the related clone pair.
-This option can only be used with the -t or -e option. - -f file Instructs nsrclone to read the volume names, volume identifiers or save set identifiers from the file specified, instead of listing them on the command line.
+This option can only be used with the -t or -e option.

+- -f file Instructs nsrclone to read the volume names, volume identifiers or save set identifiers from the file specified, instead of listing them on the command line.
 The values must be listed one per line in the input file.
 This option cannot be specified with -t and -e options.
 The file may be "-", in which case the values are read from standard input.
-The cloning operation begins only when all the entries in the file are correctly specified; even if one of the entries is invalid, the operation will not continue and the corresponding error is reported.

-- Removes the input file that specifies the volume names, save set or volume identifiers to be cloned/staged.
+The cloning operation begins only when all the entries in the file are correctly specified; even if one of the entries is invalid, the operation will not continue and the corresponding error is reported. - -I Used with the -f option to cause savesets identified by the saveset identifiers, volume identifiers, or volume names read from the input file to be cloned immediatey as opposed to waiting until all of the contents of the input file are read before beginning any clone.
+This option is most useful when the input file is stdin. - Causes the id (ssid/cloneid) of each saveset clone produced to be output to stdout on a single line.
+This option can be used to cascade clone operations. - Removes the input file that specifies the volume names, save set or volume identifiers to be cloned/staged.
 This option can only be specified with a -f option. - -F If specified will force nsrclone to skip all invalid savesets/volumes and continue cloning.